 About Longworth

-Longworth is a rural village and parish with a community population of around 570.
-This parish is about 7 miles west of Abingdon and a similar distance east of Faringdon and south of Witney.
-Originally the village was in the county of Berkshire, however, since 1974 it has been located in the Vale of White Horse district of Oxfordshire.
-The most recent boundary change was to the southern border in July 2008, which now meets the A420.
+Longworth is a rural village and parish with a community population of around 570 people.
+The parish is located approximately seven miles west of Abingdon, a similar distance east of Faringdon, and just south of Witney.
+Surrounded by open countryside, Longworth retains a strong rural character and a close-knit community.
+Historically, the village formed part of the county of Berkshire, but in 1974 it became part of the Vale of White Horse district within Oxfordshire.
+The parish boundaries have evolved over time, with the most recent change occurring in July 2008 when the southern boundary was extended to meet the A420.
+Today, Longworth remains a peaceful rural parish with a rich local history and strong community identity.

 History of Longworth